wigLud/Northwind/README.md

 # Northwind
-Northwind is my first serious project and I'm really excited for this! :)
+Northwind is a single player RPG written in Java.

 Within Northwind the player will be represented by a ghost.
 This ghost has the power to take control of the bodies of dead creatures.